Last updated: 9/30/2019

 Summary

-Finney-Smith has a $15.4 million player option for '24-'25, and if he declines that option he will be an unrestricted free agent with a $19.5 million cap hold and full Bird Rights, meaning the Nets will have no restrictions on re-signing him.
-Since the Nets will most likely be operating over the cap, and since his cap hold exceeds his likely starting salary, his cap hold is not really relevant.
-Depending on how close the Nets are to the luxury tax after free agency, if Finney-Smith is brought back by the Nets on a multi-year contract they could benefit from frontloading his contract, as it could give them additional flexibility in the future.
+Finney-Smith has a $15.4 million player option for '24-'25, and if he declines that option he will be an unrestricted free agent with a $19.5 million cap hold and full Bird Rights, meaning the Lakers will have no restrictions on re-signing him.
+Since the Lakers will most likely be operating over the cap, and since his cap hold exceeds his likely starting salary, his cap hold is not really relevant.
+Depending on how close the Lakers are to the luxury tax after free agency, if Finney-Smith is brought back by the Lakers on a multi-year contract they could benefit from frontloading his contract, as it could give them additional flexibility in the future.
 Doing so could further cut into their cap space though.
 For other teams, if Finney-Smith demands a starting salary of more than the full $14.1 million Non-Taxpayer Mid-Level Exception, only teams with cap space will be able to sign him, unless a sign-and-trade is worked out.
 It's possible however that Finney-Smith could be had for the full MLE or slightly less, but it would have to be a long-term contract for it to be worth opting out.

 Cap Considerations